Hindley, Greater Manchester: Religion

 The first chapel was built by public subscription in 1641 on land given by George Green.
 It was built as a Chapel of ease to Wigan Parish Church with the blessing of the Rector of Wigan, Bishop Bridgeman.
 The church was originally Puritan, and its first minister, Thomas Tonge, preached the Presbyterian discipline.
 He was succeeded by William Williamson and James Bradshaw who was ejected for nonconformity in 1662.
 The chapel was unused for six years.
 It was consecrated in 1698 on All Saints' Day.
 All Saints' Church was rebuilt in 1766 and modifications made in 1863.
 It remains much the same as then, with an upper gallery and wide nave.
 There are windows dedicated to Hindley's families and an east window depicting early English saints.

 St Peter's Church was built in 1866 and contained an organ by Edmund Schulze since replaced by an electronic organ.
 The clock tower contains a set of bells.
 The war memorial, outside, was unveiled on 4 November 1922 and was built in a simple style.

 Hindley has a tradition of Methodism and non-conformity.
 The Wesleyan Methodists acquired land in 1846 and built a chapel in 1851.
 The United Methodist Free Church had two chapels at Hindley Green, Brunswick Chapel, built in 1855, and another in 1866.
 The Primitive Methodists had a chapel at Castle Hill, built in 1856.
 The Independent Methodists had a church at Lowe Green, built in 1867, and later on Argyle Street.
 The Particular Baptists built Ebenezer Chapel in Mill Lane in 1854, converted to a restaurant in recent years.
 The Congregationalists made an attempt to build a church in 1794, but no church was formed until 1812; St. Paul's Chapel was built in 1815, meetings for worship having been held some years earlier in cottages.
 Presbyterians built a chapel in 1698, the present congregation is Unitarian in doctrine.
 St John's Methodist Church at the top of Market Street was built in 1868.
 The Church of Christ in Argyle Street from the mid-1800s to present.

 Nothing is known of the permanence of Catholicism during the 17th century, but mass was probably said at Lowe Hall as Dom John Placid Acton, a Benedictine, was stationed at this place in 1699 and died there in 1727.
 Succeeding priests, who till 1758 resided chiefly at Park Hall in Charnock Richard, or at Standish Hall, moved the chapel to Lowe Hall and then to Hindley village.
 From 1758 there has been a resident Benedictine priest in charge of worship and the present church of St. Benedict in Market Street was built in 1869.
+From 1948–62 the parish priest of St. Benedict's was the eminent composer and liturgist Dom Gregory Murray OSB.

 The cemetery on Castle Hill Road was opened in 1879 and is divided into denominational sections and of note is the amount of masonic gravestones to be found throughout.
 Hindley has a long masonic tradition that still survives today.